 - Access to optional features at modest or no cost

-- Low-or-no cost implementation and migration service packages
+- Modest or no cost implementation and migration service packages

-Enjoy powerful and innovative operational and user-focused benefits—and make this a summer to remember, with your commitment to a cost saving solution.
+Enjoy powerful and innovative operational and end-user benefits—and make your next normal seriously successful, with your commitment to a cost saving solution.
 Let Lucidea make the purchase decision worth your while.